 What Should You Look At When Choosing The Right Location?

-There are several important factors to examine when determining the ideal locations for new gas points in your home.
+Several important factors must be examined when determining the ideal locations for new gas points in your home.
 Current and potential future appliance locations are key so pipes can be strategically run for direct connection.

 You’ll also want to account for required venting and consider if an area has adequate cross-ventilation for gas appliances.
 Room dimensions and clearances from windows per code must allow sufficient spacing around pipes.